Idxrp17/Go1-with-GPS/README.md

 2.0,-4.0

-## Tester
+## Arduino txt file

-To make sure the GPS data gets received on the Go1's onboard pi, you can run a txt file to see the x,y (lat, lon) coordinates, sat #, speed, etc.
+You can read the GPS data from the Arduino on the pi by creating a txt file in the terminal such as 'arduinogps.py' and execute it (python3)

 ## Requirements